brewster1134/atrackt/README.md

 Atrackt.refresh()
 ```

 Set `data-track-function` to add a custom function to a specific element.
 This function will be run before the send method is called.
-The method is passed optional arguments.
-The data object to be tracked, and the jquery object being tracked.
 You can then modify the data or do any number of things before the data is tracked.

+It accepts 3 arguments

+* [Object]  The generated data being tracked
+* [jQuery Object] The element being tracked
+* [Event] The event that triggered the tracking

 For example, you could track things conditionally...

 ```coffee
 $('a#foo').data 'track-function', (data, el) ->